DC23/rpg-oracle/README.md

 Unfolding Machine](https://jeansenvaars.itch.io/plot-unfolding-machine) (PUM),
 hopefully without infringing on the intellectual property of any of those.

-For scene setup, what PUM wonderfully calls *Expectation Checking*, both Mythic and MCSV stick with the options of *interrupt scenes*, *altered scenes*, and *as expected*.
+For scene setup, which PUM wonderfully calls *Expectation Checking*, both Mythic and MCSV stick with the options of *interrupt scenes*, *altered scenes*, and *as expected*.
 PUM adds a number of other interesting outcomes which I have drawn on to add three different scene setup tables.
 You will need a copy of PUM to use